rgwch/webelexis-foto/README.md

 ## Prerequisites and Setup

 The phone must be in the same WLAN as the Janus Server.
 Enter settings accordingly.
-The just hit "Photo aufnehmen" and the mobile lets you take a photo and transmits it immediately to the server.
+Then just hit "Photo aufnehmen" and the mobile lets you take a photo and transmits it immediately to the server.

 ![Front](webelexis-foto-1.png)
 ![back](webelexis-foto-2.png)